-At the very beginning of our solar system, before there was an Earth, Jupiter or Pluto, a massive swirling cloud of dust and gas circled the young Sun.
+At the very beginning of our solar system, before Earth, the other planets, and the moons formed – a huge swirling cloud of dust and gas circled the young Sun.
 The dust particles in this disk collided with each other and formed into larger bits of rock.
 This process continued until they reached the size of boulders.
-Eventually this process of accretion formed the planets of our solar system.
+This gradual buildup - a process called accretion - eventually formed the planets of our solar system.

-Billions of small space rocks never evolved.
+Billions of small space rocks never evolved into planets.
 Amazingly, many of these mysterious worlds have been altered very little in the 4.6 billion years since they first formed.
-Their relatively pristine state makes the comets, asteroids and some meteors wonderful storytellers with much to share about what conditions were like in the early solar system.
+Their relatively pristine state makes comets, asteroids, and some meteors wonderful storytellers with much to share about conditions in the early solar system.
 They can reveal secrets about our origins, chronicling the processes and events that led to the birth of our world.
 They might offer clues about where the water and raw materials that made life possible on Earth came from.

 - Known Asteroids: